Great Dayton Flood: Casualties and property damage

 Cleanup and rebuilding efforts took approximately one year to repair the flood damage.
 The economic impacts of the flood took most of a decade to recover.
-Destruction from the flood is also responsible for the dearth of old and historical buildings in the urban core of Dayton.
-Its center city resembles that of newer cities established in the western United States.
+Destruction from the flood is also responsible for the dearth of old and historical buildings in the urban core of Dayton; its center city resembles that of newer cities established in the western United States.
 One of the victims was former Marquette University president Joseph F. Rigge.

-Flood control
+Aftermath

+Civil engineering

 The people of the Dayton area were determined to prevent another flood disaster of the same magnitude.
 Led by Patterson's vision for a managed watershed district, on March 27, 1913, Governor Cox appointed people to the Dayton Citizens Relief Commission.
 In May, the commission conducted a 10-day fundraiser, which collected more than $2 million ($ in dollars) to fund the flood control effort.
 The commission hired hydrological engineer Arthur E. Morgan and his Morgan Engineering Company from Tennessee to design an extensive plan based on levees and dams to protect Dayton from future floods.

-Morgan later worked on flood plain projects in Pueblo, Colorado, and the Tennessee Valley Authority.

 Morgan hired nearly 50 engineers to analyze the Miami Valley watershed and precipitation patterns and to determine the flood volume.
 They analyzed European flood data for information about general flooding patterns.
-Based on this analysis, Morgan presented eight different flood control plans to the City of Dayton officials in October 1913.
+Based on this analysis, Morgan presented eight different flood control plans to Dayton officials in October 1913.
 The city selected a plan based on the flood control system in the Loire Valley in France.
 It consisted of five earthen dams and modifications to the river channel through Dayton.
 The dams would have conduits to release a limited amount of water, and a wider river channel would use larger levees supported by a series of training levees.
 Flood storage areas behind the dams would be used as farmland between floods.
 Morgan's goal was to develop a flood plan that would handle 140 percent of the water from the 1913 flood.
 The analysis had determined the river channel boundaries for the expected 1,000-year major floods, and all businesses located in that area were to be relocated.